getoptimum/mump2p-cli/docs/guide.md

 - **Proxy Health Issues:** Use `./mump2p health` to check system metrics and server status
 - **Webhook Failures:**
   - Check that your webhook endpoint is accessible and properly configured to accept POST requests
-  - For Discord webhooks: Ensure the webhook URL is valid and the bot has permission to send messages
+  - For Discord webhooks: Use `--webhook-schema='{"content":"{{.Message}}"}'` and ensure the webhook URL is valid
-  - For Slack webhooks: Verify the webhook URL is correct and the app is installed in your workspace
+  - For Slack webhooks: Use `--webhook-schema='{"text":"{{.Message}}"}'` and verify the webhook URL is correct
-  - Check webhook response status codes - 400 errors usually indicate formatting issues (now automatically handled)
+  - Check webhook response status codes - 400 errors usually indicate formatting issues (use appropriate schema)
   - Use [webhook.site](https://webhook.site/) for testing generic webhook endpoints
+  - Define custom JSON templates with `--webhook-schema` for any webhook service